Menu

 • 33.6 V / 9 A fast charger

-EXPERT3D has specialised in advanced robotics and 3D technology since 2012 — more than a decade of hands-on experience selecting, deploying, and supporting professional-grade platforms in research institutions, universities, and industrial R&D teams across Spain and Europe.
-We provide pre-sales technical consultation, delivery coordination, and post-sale support backed by direct manufacturer contacts.
-The Unitree Go2 EDU ENT U1 is a complex integrated system: our team can assist with ENT U1 configuration, SDK onboarding, and integration into existing inspection or research workflows.
+EXPERT3D has specialised in advanced robotics and 3D technology since 2012 — more than a decade of hands-on experience selecting, deploying, and supporting professional-grade platforms in research institutions, universities, and industrial R&D teams.
+Our team provides expert pre-sales technical consultation and configuration assistance, including ENT U1 payload setup and SDK onboarding.
+We offer official warranty coverage and authorised after-sales service for every unit we supply.
+Delivery is coordinated across Spain and Europe.
+We also support post-sale operator training and integration of the platform into existing inspection or research workflows.
+As an official representative of Unitree, we guarantee 100% authenticity, fair pricing, authorised service, and a valid manufacturer warranty.
 Contact us to discuss your specific application requirements and current availability.

 Robot Specifications